darkwarrior3/termuxstyling/README.md

-This script will make your termux to look better.
+This script will make your termux look better.
 Enjoy! !

 Usage:-